MIT-SPARK/Kimera-Semantics/README.md

   Now, go back to the terminal where the rosbag was launched and just press `space` to run the rosbag.

-  > Note that you will need to source your `catkin_ws` for each new terminal unless you added the following line to your `~/.bashrc` file:
+  > Note: you will need to source your `catkin_ws` for each new terminal unless you added the following line to your `~/.bashrc` file:
   > ```bash
   > source ~/catkin_ws/devel/setup.bash # Change `bash` to the shell you use.
   > ```

+  > Note 2: you might need to check/uncheck once the `Kimera Semantic 3D Mesh` left pane topic in rviz.

   3. FAQ